GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Challenge Steps

-- Analyze Existing Metrics
+1. **Browse existing metrics**
    - Navigate to **Google Cloud Monitoring \> Dashboards \> Custom Dashboards**.
    - Examine the **Login**, **Startup**, and **Chat** dashboards.
-  - Create a list of the metrics captured in each dashboard (Login, Chat, Startup).
-- Assess User Experience
+2. **Assess user experience**
      - Based on the metrics and your own experience (or user feedback if available), describe how users likely perceive the app's performance.
-  - Categorize aspects of the application into:
+3. **Categorize** aspects of the application into:
     - **Going Well:** Areas with good performance.
     - **Need Improvement:** Areas with minor performance issues.
     - **Need Improvement Urgently:** Areas with significant performance issues impacting user experience.
-- Define **Achievable** SLOs (for the **SLO templates** below)
+4. Define **Achievable**  objectives(for the **SLO templates** below)
-  - After discussing with product owners, you’ve identified two key SLOs for short-term improvement.
+    - After discussing with product owners, you’ve identified **two** key SLOs for short-term improvement.
-  - Fill in realistic, achievable values that you would like the app to meet in the short term (around 1 month).
+    - Fill in realistic, **Achievable** values that you would like the app to meet in the short term (around 1 month).
 Let the current performance indicators be a guide.
+5. Define **Aspirational** SLOs (for the **SLO templates** below).
-- Define **Aspirational** SLOs: Imagine **Movie Guru** one year from now, a finely-tuned, user-pleasing machine (but still not perfect, because unicorns don't exist, and 100% is never the right target).
+   - Imagine **Movie Guru** one year from now, a finely-tuned, user-pleasing machine (but still not perfect, because unicorns don't exist, and 100% is never the right target).
 It's so good that users are delighted with its performance and reliability.
 What would the SLOs look like in this ideal scenario?
 Fill those values in.
 These are targets that your company can work towards in the upcoming year or so.

 #### Template SLO 1: App Accessibility and Responsiveness